Kathoni/a_C2B--STk-PUSH-using-django/README.md

-# a_C2B--STk-PUSH-using-django
-Work flow of the simple game using mpesa daraja
+#C2B STK Push Using Django
+This project demonstrates how to integrate M-Pesa STK Push (Daraja API) into a simple game using Django.
+The workflow ensures that users must make a payment before they can access the game.

+Workflow
-1The front-end (index.html) sends a POST request with phone and amount.
+1️⃣ The front-end (index.html) sends a POST request containing the user's phone number and amount.

-2The Django view:
+2️⃣ The Django view (mpesa_payment):

-Retrieves the access token.
+Retrieves the M-Pesa access token.
-Generates a secure password.
+Generates a secure password for authentication.
-Sends an STK Push request to M-Pesa API.
+Sends an STK Push request to the M-Pesa API.
-3️ M-Pesa prompts the user’s phone to approve the payment.
+3️⃣ M-Pesa prompts the user on their phone to approve the payment.

-4️ If successful, the API returns a JSON response.
+4️⃣ If successful, the API returns a JSON response confirming the transaction.

-5️ The user can now play the game after payment is confirmed.
+5️⃣ The user gains access to the game after payment is verified.

+Tech Stack
+Django (Backend)
+HTML/CSS & JavaScript (Frontend)
+M-Pesa Daraja API (Payments)
+Let me know if you need further refinements! 🚀